xt-sys/xtchain/README.md

 ## XT Toolchain
 This is an the XT toolchain based on MinGW-W64.
 It currently supports C and C++, and provides a variety of tools.
-It can be used to build both Windows and XT software, including FerretOS.
+It can be used to build both Windows and XT software, including XT OS.

 This repository contains 2 branches:
  * gnu-toolchain: This is the GCC/Binutils based mingw-w64 toolchain.